 Building works approval may be obtained from a private certifier.

-- excessively affects the visual amenity of an area
+- excessively affects the visual amenity of an area, or

 - is erected on public land - unless part of a manned information booth or polling place.

 The Council will investigate complaints about election signs which are alleged to conflict with the above requirements.
 Public safety issues will be prioritised.
 Compliance action could include impounding signs, issuing notices and/or issuing on-the-spot fines.